wildangellisa1977/FlipperHTTP/README.md

 8. Add the Files:
     - Click `Load`, then `This computer`, and select the `FlipperHTTPPico.py` file you downloaded earlier.
     - Go to the `File` menu, select `Save copy`, then choose `Raspberry Pi Pico`.
 Name the file `FlipperHTTPPico.py` and click `OK`.
-    - Repeat the steps above for `main.py`, saving it to the Raspberry Pi Pico with the name `main.py`.
+    - Repeat the steps above for `main.py` and `urequests_2.py`, saving it to the Raspberry Pi Pico with the name `main.py`.

 You're all set!
 When you reboot your Pico W, it will run the FlipperHTTP Flash.